Page Contents

 Avoiding your claim considered as a CMCC or “Part 7 – money only claim”

-Often County Courts will incorrectly reject claims made directly to them and or redirect them incorrectly to the CCMCC because they do not understand that you are filing directly to get a declaration and or injunction.
+Often County Courts will incorrectly reject claims made directly to them and or redirect them incorrectly to the CNBC because they do not understand that you are filing directly to get a declaration and or injunction.

 Requesting a change to court hearing location